hilaryRope/hilaryRope/README.md

 ## Approach to Work 🚀

 I like to make "things happen" and rarely capitulate.
 Before tackling any dev work, I need to have a 360 degrees view (aka Big Picture) and I really like to be part of the requirement gathering phase as well as the planning one.
+Get in touch if you have an interesting project and you feel I can be of help!

 ## About Me 🌟